drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_13.md

 # OR 3: Lesson Plan Lecture 13
-## Evolutionary game theory 2
+## Nash equilibrium and Evolutionary stable strategies

 ### Aims of lecture

 At the end of this lecture students will be able to:

+- Calculate ESS in certain Pairwaise contest games;
 - Describe the connection between Nash Equilibria and ESS;
-- Obtain ESS and solve games against the field.

 ### Timeline